 NVIDIA G-SYNC requirements

-So if you do not have an option to enable G-sync and don’t have the below requirements, that will be why:
+So if you do not have an option to enable G-sync and it appears to be missing then you probably don’t have the below requirements:

 - OS: Windows 10/11